OpenVoter/soloseed/README.md

 # Getting Started

-> Note: SoloSeed is currently a conceptual fork of the SoloKey firmware.
-The current repo provides a high-level framework and documentation for implementation and security auditing.
+> Note: SoloSeed v0.2 is currently a conceptual fork of SoloKey firmware.
+The repository provides high-level design, framework, and documentation for implementation and security auditing.

-# Repository Contents
+# Repository Contents (to be updated)

-docs/ — design philosophy, security model, lifecycle diagrams
+docs/ — design philosophy, technical and security overviews

 firmware/ — SoloSeed firmware fork (work in progress)

-examples/ — host-side examples for seed export/import and deterministic key derivation
+examples/ — host software examples for seed export/import, passphrase handling, and key derivation

-#Reference Projects

-SoloKeys Firmware

-Somu Crowdsupply

----

-# Lifecycle Overview

-1. Provisioning

-Device flashed with SoloSeed firmware

-Seed generated or imported

-One-time seed export occurs

-2. Recovery / Export

-User memorizes or engraves seed

-Device export/import flags are set

-3. Secure Lock

-Device transitions to hardware-enforced Solo mode

-Keys remain fully protected, FIDO2 compatible

-4. Daily Use

-Authentication with websites, OS, and devices

-Keys never leave hardware

-5. Recovery

-Seed allows identity restoration on new devices

----

-# Contributing

-SoloSeed is fully open-source.
-Contributions are welcome:

-Review or audit the firmware design

-Test deterministic key derivation or recovery workflows

-Improve documentation or lifecycle diagrams

-Please follow standard GitHub workflows for pull requests and issues.

 ---